• Request Info

 The Center seeks gifts of $10,000 or more to establish ongoing support for programs crucial to sustaining cutting-edge humanities research at UT and sustain our core research programs.
 Donors at this level become members of the Director’s Circle.

-Click on the link below, then select The Tennessee Humanities Center Endowment within the Humanities Center giving portal.
+Click on the link below, then select The Tennessee Humanities Center Endowment within the Denbo Center giving portal.

 The Humanities Center Enrichment Fund